-In current food industry practices, two principal color measurement techniques are used: Colorimetry and Spectrophotometry.
+In current food industries' practice, two principal color measurement techniques are used: Colorimetry and Spectrophotometry.

-Colorimetry is the technique that quantifies color by measuring three primary color components of light seen by the human eye, specifically red, green, and blue (also referred to as "RGB").
+Colorimetry is the technique which quantifies color by measuring three primary color components of light which are seen by the human eye, specifically, red, green and blue (also referred to as "RGB").
 This "tristimulus" color measurement provides data on how much of these three components are present in the light reflected (solids) or transmitted (typically liquids) by a food product.
-Such data may be used, for example, to adjust the color components in a prepared food or beverage recipe to improve "eye appeal," gauge "doneness"

-in a baked product, and, in fresh foods, to determine factors such as degrees of ripeness and spoilage during shipping, storage, shelf-life, palatability, and disposal cycles.
+Such data may be used, for example, to adjust the color components in a prepared food or beverage recipe to improve "eye-appeal," to gauge "doneness" in a baked product, and, in fresh foods, to determine factors such as degrees of ripeness and spoilage in relation to shipping, storage, shelf-life, palatability and disposal cycles.
 Although there is no strict demarcation line where the benefits of colorimetry in foods ends, it should be recognized that it measures color much the same as the human eye.
 That is, secondary and tertiary colors such as orange, yellow, violet, tans, browns, etc. are not individually quantifiable.
-This leaves a variability factor that can hamper the consistent reproduction of a desired color in prepared food products formulated for a specific, consistently produced look.
+This leaves a variability factor which can hamper the consistent reproducibility of a desired color in prepared food products which are formulated for a specific, consistently produced look.